Nahid-Hassan/software-development-lab-exam-solution/Document.md

             }
         ]

-### Create a New Question [POST]
+### Create a New Notice [POST]

 You may create your own question using this action.
 It takes a JSON object containing a question and a collection of answers in the form of choices.
++ Request
 	+ Headers

             Location: /department/notice/

-+ Request (application/json)
+	+ Body (application/json)

         	{
 	        	"subject": "Yearly picnic",
 	        	"description": "Dear all the students in department of Computer Science and Engineering, we will 				inform you to our Yearly Picnic-2020 is held very soon.
 Fee 700/= Taka"
         	}

 + Response 201 (application/json)